danwing/cidfi/draft-wing-cidfi.md

 set of network elements differs from the previous set, the client SHOULD continue with normal CIDFI processing.

-Another signal that topology has changed is if the QUIC client receives a QUIC packet with one of the CIDFI-reserved Connection IDs (see {{collision}}).

 # Details of Metadata Exchanged {#metadata-exchanged}